Iran tried to seize 2 oil tankers near Strait of Hormuz and fired shots at one of them, US Navy says | Headlines

 Iran tried to seize two oil tankers near the strategic Strait of Hormuz early Wednesday, firing shots at one of them, the US Navy said.

-It said that in both cases, the Iranian naval vessels backed off after the US Navy responded to distress signals, and that both commercial ships continued their voyages.
+It said that in both cases, the Iranian naval vessels backed off after the US Navy responded, and that both commercial ships continued their voyages.

 The US Navy says Iran has seized at least five commercial vessels in the last two years and has harassed several others.
 Many of the incidents have occurred in and around the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20 per cent of all crude oil passes.